Saturday's Scottish Gossip

 Former Celtic forward Andy Walker believes Rangers winger Ryan Kent could leave Ibrox in January.
 (Sun)

-Celtic manager Ange Postecoglou joked the club's major shareholder Dermot Desmond called him for the first time in a year after the Scottish Premiership's defeat by St Mirren.
+Celtic manager Ange Postecoglou joked the club's major shareholder Dermot Desmond called him for the first time in a year after the Scottish Premiership leaders' defeat by St Mirren.
 (Sun)

+Postecoglou believes his success in Scotland has really captured the imagination back in his native Australia.
+(Record)

+Cameron Carter-Vickers' fitness is a "day-to-day proposition", says Postecoglou with the defender missing Celtic's game with Motherwell before the midweek Champions League visit of Leipzig.
+(Record)

-Postecoglou expects Celtic midfielder Matt O'Riley to shrug of speculation linking him with Newcastle.
+Meanwhile, the Celtic manager expects midfielder Matt O'Riley to shrug of speculation linking him with Newcastle.
 (Sun)

+O'Riley believes he has boosted his chances of making Denmark's World Cup squad after starring for the nation's under-21 side.
+(Scotsman - subscription required)

+Former Heart of Midlothian attacker Ryan Stevenson says the Tynecastle team are on the right road but believes talk of splitting Celtic and Rangers is premature.
+(Record)

-Heart of Midlothian manager Robbie Neilson is relieved his international players returned from duty unscathed but is keen to see more of his squad called up by national teams.
+Hearts manager Robbie Neilson is relieved his international players returned from duty unscathed but is keen to see more of his squad called up by national teams.
+(Scotsman - subscription required)

+Midfielder Orestis Kiomourtzoglou wants to "make a name" for himself at Hearts.
+(Record)

+Kiomourtzoglou says "everything is faster" playing in Scotland.
 (Scotsman - subscription required)

 Calvin Ramsay is a step closer to making his Liverpool debut following his summer move from Aberdeen.
 (Sun)